-- improve the information consumers receive about financial products; - · address conflicts of interest in the sales process; - impose a ban on inducements for products sold without financial advice; - enhance the "best interest" test for financial advisers; - crack down on online "finfluencers": and - Introduce a "value for money" framework.
+- improve the information consumers receive about financial products; - · address conflicts of interest in the sales process; - impose a ban on inducements for products sold without financial advice: - enhance the "best interest" test for financial advisers; - crack down on online "finfluencers": and - · Introduce a "value for money" framework.

-- The Commission's proposed retail investment package for improving the retail investment framework was adopted in May 2023 and consists of: - A proposal for a Regulation amending the PRIIPs Regulation as regards the modernisation of the key information document (see Slide 16); and - A proposal for an Omnibus Directive that will amend existing EU Directives (including MiFID2) as regards EU retail investor protection rules. - The Commission has referred to the Omnibus Directive as 'the most ambitious proposal since the inception of EU financial regulation".
+- The Commission's proposed retail investment package for improving the retail investment framework was adopted in May 2023 and consists of: - A proposal for a Regulation amending the PRIIPs Regulation as regards the modernisation of the key information document (see Slide 16); and - A proposal for an Omnibus Directive that will amend existing EU Directives as regards EU retail investor protection rules.
+The Directives to be amended are UCITS Directive, AIFMD, Solvency II Directive, Insurance Distribution Directive, and MiFID2. - The Commission has referred to the Omnibus Directive as 'the most ambitious proposal since the inception of EU financial regulation".
 Its aim is ultimately to enable more retail investment to be channeled toward participation in EU capital markets and be deployed for EU green and digital transformation.
-It will do this by ironing out inconsistencies in existing sectoral legislation (primarily MiFID II and IDD, but also Solvency II, UCITS and AIFMD) to ensure consistent retail investor protection applies across products and distribution channels. - Trilogues are set to begin in January 2025.
-Some provisions of the package have proved contentious and trilogues are expected to be protracted due to differences in the co-legislators' texts.
+It will do this by ironing out inconsistencies in existing sectoral legislation (primarily MiFID II and IDD, but also Solvency II, UCITS and AIFMD) to ensure consistent retail investor protection applies across products and distribution channels. - Trilogues began in March 2025.
+Some provisions of the package have proved contentious and trilogues have been protracted due to differences in the co-legislators' texts.
 Industry has recommended the package be reassessed to ease complexity and to meet the goals of establishing an EU Savings and Investment Union.
 Separately ESMA and EIOPA have expressed concerns with the package. - The original Commission proposal provided for an 18-month implementation period.
 Both the Council and the European Parliament have suggested a longer implementation timeframe.